jfbruce/Password-Generator/README.md

 If any inputs are not valid the page will alert you and reset, you can reselect "Generate Password" and input correct responses.

+Click [here](https://jfbruce.github.io/Password-Generator/) to go to the Password Generator.

 ## Credits

 No external images or content used on the page.